nakshay/DepInjector/README.md

 # To be done.

-1. direct instantiating members via @Inject annotation
-2. getting instance by passing class type to inject method to remove parsing step.(not a priority currently)
+1. getting instance by passing class type to inject method to remove parsing step.(not a priority currently)

 `injector.inject("myclass", MyClass.class);`